How to Require an Email Address to Download a File in WordPress

 • Tracking User Interactions: By tracking user engagement, you can better understand what your audience is interested in and adjust your content strategy accordingly.

-• Enhancing Your Marketing Efforts: With email addresses in hand, you can create targeted email marketing campaigns based on the files users have downloaded, providing them with even more value.
+• Enhancing Your Marketing Efforts: With email addresses in hand, you can create targeted email marketing campaigns based on users’ downloaded files, providing them with even more value.

-• Nurturing Relationships with Subscribers: By keeping in touch with subscribers via email, you can provide personalized content, exclusive deals, and timely updates that keep them engaged with your brand.
+• Nurturing Relationships with Subscribers: By emailing subscribers, you can provide personalized content, exclusive deals, and timely updates that keep them engaged with your brand.

 How to Require Email Addresses for File Downloads